Beyond the Bellman Fixed Point: Geometry and Fast Policy Identification in Value Iteration: Faster identification of the POSS

 We next estimate how quickly Q-VI approaches the tube \({\cal T}_\delta\).
 Since \(\mathcal X_1\) is the center line of this tube, it suffices to analyze how quickly the iterates approach \(\mathcal X_1\).
 Although the tube is defined using \(\dist_\infty\), the Euclidean distance used below is sufficient for tube entrance because

 Thus a sufficiently small \(\ell_2\)-distance to \(\mathcal X_1\) implies membership in the corresponding \(\ell_\infty\)-tube.
-The first step is an exact switching-system representation of the Q-VI error over stochastic policies. \begin{lemma}[Exact stochastic-policy representation of the Q-VI error] Let
+The first step is an exact switching-system representation of the Q-VI error over stochastic policies.
+The main idea behind the next lemma is adapted from the affine-map and linear time-varying viewpoint of Goyal and Grand-Cl\'ement~\cite{goyal2023first}: the Bellman maximization can be represented by selecting maps from a family, and products of those maps can then be analyzed dynamically.
+Here we use the same idea for Q-VI, but represent the Bellman max-difference exactly through a state-dependent stochastic policy and then project away the all-ones direction. \begin{lemma}[Exact stochastic-policy representation of the Q-VI error] Let

 Then, for each \(k\ge 0\), there exists a stochastic policy \(\mu_k:{\cal S}\to\Delta_{|{\cal A}|}\) such that

 where \(A_\mu := \gamma P\Pi^\mu\in{\mathbb R}^{|{\cal S}||{\cal A}|\times |{\cal S}||{\cal A}|}\). \end{lemma}